sgoldenlab/simba/docs/Scenario1.md

 3. In the above example we imported the 20 pilot videos and their names are listed the leftmost `Video` column.
 SimbA auto-populated the known distance to 0 millimeter in the previous step, and this is now displayed in the `Distance in mm` column.

 4. You can click on the values in the entry boxes and change them until you are satisfied.
-Then, click on `Update distance_in_mm` and this will update the whole table.
+By default, the entry boxes are populated with the meta data from the video files.

+5. Regardless if you updated the values in the table or not, click on `Update distance_in_mm` at the top of the window: this will save the information displayed in the table into a .csv file.
+The .csv file is saved as *video_info.csv* and is stored in the `project_folder\logs` folder.
+After clicking on the `Update distance_in_mm` button, you can proceed to the next step.

-5. Next, to get the `Pixels/mm` for the first video, click on `Video1` and the following window will pop up.
+6. Next, to get the `Pixels/mm` for the first video, click on `Video1` and the following window will pop up.
 The window that pops up displays the first frame of `Video1`.

 <p align="center">
   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord1.PNG">
 </p>

-6. Now, double **left** click to select two points that defines the known distance in real life.
+7. Now, double **left** click to select two points that defines the known distance in real life.
 In this case, we know that the two **pink connected dots** represent a distance of 100 millimeter in real life.
 <p align="center">
   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord2.PNG">
 </p>

-7. If you misplaced one or both of the dots, you can double click on either of the dots to place them somewhere else in the image.
+8. If you misplaced one or both of the dots, you can double click on either of the dots to place them somewhere else in the image.
 Once you are done, hit `Esc`.

 <p align="center">
   <img width="400" height="500" src="https://github.com/sgoldenlab/simba/blob/master/images/getcoord.gif">
 </p>

-8. If every step is done correctly, the `Pixels/mm` column in the table should populate with the number of pixels that represent one millimeter,
+9. If every step is done correctly, the `Pixels/mm` column in the table should populate with the number of pixels that represent one millimeter,
 <p align="center">
   <img width="700" height="350" src="https://github.com/sgoldenlab/simba/blob/master/images/videoinfo_table2.PNG">
 </p>

-9. Repeat the steps for every video in the table, and once it is done, click on `Save Data`.
-This will generate a csv file named **video_info.csv** in `/project_folder/log` folder that contains a table with your video meta data.
+10. Repeat the steps for every video in the table, and once it is done, click on `Save Data`.
+This will update the csv file named **video_info.csv** in `/project_folder/log` folder that contains a table with your video meta data.

-10. You can also chose to add further columns to the meta data file (e.g., AnimalID or experimental group) by clicking on the `Add Column` button.
+11. You can also chose to add further columns to the meta data file (e.g., AnimalID or experimental group) by clicking on the `Add Column` button.
 This information will be saved in additional columns to your **video_info.csv** file.

 ### Step 4: Outlier Correction